Stewie Kills Lois and Lois Kills Stewie: "Lois Kills Stewie"

-Following a brief recap by the Channel 5 News team, the episode picks up where "Stewie Kills Lois" ended.

-Everyone is in disbelief that Stewie would try to murder Lois, but she insists that he is evil, and explains what happened to her a year earlier: after falling overboard, she was rescued by a reverse merman.
+Everyone in the courtroom is in disbelief that Stewie would try to murder Lois, but she insists that he is evil, and explains what happened to her a year earlier: after falling overboard, she was rescued by a reverse merman.
 Having developed retrograde amnesia, she started working at a fat camp in North Carolina.
-While at a diner, she met a new boyfriend, who turned out to be a white supremacist.
+While at a diner, she met a man who quickly became her boyfriend.
+However, he turned out to be a white supremacist.
 While at a rally, she spoke out against them and took a blow to the head, regaining her memory, at which point she returned to Quahog.

-As Lois explains what happened, Stewie escapes.
-The entire police force searches all over Quahog for him.
-He ties up his family when they return home, and he kills Cleveland when he drops by (Cleveland later arrives in Heaven only to find out about their prejudiced policy on credit card imprints).
-He kidnaps Brian and forces him to insult Joe and drive him to the CIA in Langley Falls, Virginia where he gains access to a supercomputer and takes control of the global power grid.
-The CIA submits to his demands, and Stewie becomes "President of the World" after encountering Stan Smith and Avery Bullock from American Dad (the former he immediately mistook as Joe due to their similar facial structure).
-The Griffins escape as Stewie did not tie Chris' hands but did not say anything because he enjoyed their family time together.
-They then discover Stewie's armory, where Peter and Lois unintentionally switch bodies, which Peter enjoys due to having Lois' breasts.
+Stewie escapes the courthouse and evades the police force searching for him.
+He ties up his family when they return home, murders Cleveland when he drops by, and kidnaps Brian, forcing him to drive him to the CIA in Langley Falls, Virginia.
+Peter does a game with the family where they make up a bogus rumor and will spread it when they get out as he makes one up about Rob Schneider paying migrant workers from Home Depot to come to his house and choke him in the shower.
+Chris, who was the only one not tied up by Stewie, helps his family escape, and they discover Stewie's armory, where Peter and Lois unintentionally switch bodies briefly, which Peter enjoys due to having Lois' breasts.

+Upon arrival at the CIA, Stewie where he gains access to a supercomputer and takes control of the global power grid.
+The CIA submits to his demands, and Stewie becomes "President of the World" after encountering Stan Smith and Avery Bullock from American Dad! (the former he immediately mistook as Joe due to their similar facial structure).
+Tom Tucker and Diane Simmons film Stewie's broadcast which is seen by the Griffins, Quagmire, Joe Swanson and Bonnie, and Mayor Adam West while the migrant workers from Home Depot are told by Rob Schneider to get into the shower.

-Upon his rise to power, Stewie implements harsh, cruel and unusual laws and policies, including banning direct-to-video Disney films, requiring everyone to throw apples at Peter, and creating concentration camps holding people imprisoned for ridiculous crimes.
-(In the DVD version, he sings his own version of "I've Got a Little List" from The Mikado.)
-Lois, unable to stand idly by as her son terrorizes the world, decides to assassinate him.
-After taking weapons from Stewie's own weapons vault, she engages him in a destructive battle in the Oval Office.
-Lois eventually gains the upper hand and prepares to kill Stewie, but cannot bring herself to murder her own child.
-Stewie takes the opportunity to kill her, but before he can, he is shot dead by Peter, who uses a one-liner from Lethal Weapon 2 only for Brian to comment that it did not fit the context of the situation.
-Peter and Lois mourn over Stewie's corpse.
+Upon his rise to power, Stewie implements harsh, cruel and unusual laws and policies, including banning direct-to-video Disney films, requiring everyone to throw apples at Peter, making sexual intercourse illegal and punishable by death (Quagmire turns to origami), requiring all milk to be sourced from Hilary Swank's breasts, and creating concentration camps holding people imprisoned for ridiculous crimes (in the DVD version, he sings a version of "I've Got a Little List" from The Mikado).
+Unable to stand idly by as her son terrorizes the world, Lois takes weapons from Stewie's own weapons vault and engages him in a destructive battle in the Oval Office.
+Lois eventually gains the upper hand and prepares to kill Stewie but cannot bring herself to murder her own child.
+Stewie takes the opportunity to kill her, but before he can, he is shot to death by Peter (who uses a one-liner from Lethal Weapon 2 which Brian comments did not fit the context of the situation).